AJarombek/global-aws-infrastructure/parameter-store/secrets/vang/README.md

 ### Overview

-Terraform module containing infrastructure for a Parameter Store secret with codename `COIN`.
+Terraform module containing infrastructure for a Parameter Store secret with codename `VANG`.

 ### Commands